Vahe1994/AQLM/README.md

 **Warning:** These subsets are already processed with the corresponding model tokenizer.
 If you want to quantize another model (e.g. mistral/mixtral), please re-tokenize the data with provided script in src/datautils.

-__We shall add step-by-step instructions for this before Jan 13 23:59 AOE.__

 ### WandB logging

 One can optionally log the data to `Weights and Biases` service (wandb).